 - Discuss asthma control and potential environmental allergens with your allergist when you explore accommodation requirements.

-- Research the local air quality (both pollution, pollen and outdoor allergens) to find a better understanding of what triggers may await you.
+- Research the local air quality (both pollution and outdoor allergens) to find a better understanding of what triggers may await.

 - Realistically evaluate housing options and if the need to live off campus or in newer quarters is needed.

-- Schedule an appointment with a local allergist to establish the student as a patient and discuss local asthma triggers and environmental allergens.
+- Schedule an appointment with a local allergist to establish the student as a patient.
+Then discuss local asthma triggers and environmental allergens.

 - Speak to room or suite-mates regarding cleaning products to be used in shared living spaces prior to move-in day.

 - A student can confidentially explain the need for clean air when classmates attempt to smoke in areas with a shared ventilation system.

 - Avoid panic when sick; instead create a quick reference Health Care Cheatsheet.
 On it, highlight hours and contact numbers of the Student Health Clinic, after hours urgent care and the preferred local hospital.
 Include any college specific protocol.